Chapter 22:

 Zephyra’s eyes widened, clearly stunned by my words.
 “Sora, I—”

 “Don’t get me wrong, I don’t hold a grudge.
 After all, I understand it all too well.
 I know how it feels to lose someone.
 I know what it’s like to want to die.
 On that level, we are the same.
-That's why I understand.
+That's why I know.
 You made me a reason to keep going, the same way I made the revenge my reason to live.”

 Her breath shook, and her fingers twitched as though she wanted to reach for something, but didn’t know what.